gokictech/UnityML/lessons/game/lesson.6.md

 ![alt text](resources/img/long-river-moving-forward.gif)

 What happens if you put one object inside of anoter?
-For example, instead of the offset being -31 on Z - try incrementing it by -20
+For example, instead of the offset being -31 on Z, try incrementing it by -20
 It looks really cool!
 [Click here to see how it looks](resources/img/long-river-crashing.gif)

 > **Why does this happen?**